karim-emara/PREXT/README.md

 - Several privacy metrics are supported such as traceability, entropy, anonymity set size and pseudonyms statistics.

 ## 3. Installation
-(These steps are tested on ubuntu 16.04.
+(These steps are tested on ubuntu 18.04.
 Please tell us if these steps are working with other systems as well.)
-- Install omnet++-5.0, sumo-0.25.0, veins-4.4 as explained in http://veins.car2x.org/tutorial/
+- Install omnet++-5.4.1, sumo-0.32.0, veins-4.7.1 as explained in http://veins.car2x.org/tutorial/
-- Download "Eigen 3.3" library http://eigen.tuxfamily.org/  and uncompress it to, let's say, "~/Eigen"
+- Download "Eigen 3.3.4" library http://eigen.tuxfamily.org/  and uncompress it to, let's say, "~/Eigen"
-- Download PREXT and move "Prext" folder to veins-4.4\src\veins\modules\
+- Download PREXT and move "Prext" folder to veins\src\veins\modules\
 - Change veins configurations to include PREXT during its build.
 Open veins properties by right click on "veins" project in the omnet++ IDE and select "Properties".
 Then, change the following:

 1. On the left tree, Expand "C/C++ General" node -> Select "Paths and Symbols":
-  * On the right view, Select "Includes" tab"/**GNU C++** ->  add the following paths "~/Eigen", "omnetpp-5.0/include/omnetpp" and "/veins/src/veins/modules/Prext/include"
+  * On the right view, Select "Includes" tab"/**GNU C++** ->  add the following paths "~/Eigen", "omnetpp-5.4.1/include/omnetpp" and "/veins/src/veins/modules/Prext/include"

 ![](img/config1.png?raw=true)